tjphoton/CarND/CarND-Vehicle-Detection-P5/P5writeup.md

 The problems that I faced while implementing this project were
 1. Make sure reading image file consistently.
 OpenCV loads images in the *BGR* format. mpimg to read images and pipeline will receive images in the *RGB* format.
 2. A lot of parameters tunning is needed, for HOG feature extraction, SVM parameters, sliding windows scale, etc.
-3. Although most of the time, the car detection is accurate, and false positives are miminum.
+3. Majority of the time, the car detection is accurate, and false positives are miminum.
 There are still some false positive even with heatmap filter implemented.
-That could be possitivley improved by using more reliable car detections technique, such as choice of better feature vector, thresholding the decision function, hard negative mining etc.
+It could be possitivley improved by using more reliable car detections technique, such as choice of better feature vector, thresholding the decision function, hard negative mining etc.
-4. Although traditional Computer Vision pipeline for object detection works great in this project, more recently, Deep Neural Network designed for object detection such as [YOLO, Redmon et al., 2015.
+4. Another possible way to improve the accuracy is outside of the traditional computer vision for object detection.
+More recently, Deep Neural Network designed for object detection such as [YOLO, Redmon et al., 2015.
 You Only Look Once: Unified, Real-Time Object Detection.](https://arxiv.org/abs/1506.02640) is trending.
-I would like to try it out in the future to compare the performance of the computer vision method.
+I would like to practcie with it in the future to compare the performance of the computer vision method.